Save With Solar

-In our ongoing commitment to environmental stewardship and providing exceptional value for our residents, Tricon Residential is excited to make solar energy available at select homes located in California and Arizona.
+In our ongoing commitment to environmental stewardship and providing exceptional value for our residents, Tricon Residential is excited to make solar energy available at select homes.
 Tricon’s Solar Homes use 100% clean, pollution-free and renewable energy sources.

 How It Works

-- Sunrun will install a solar system at the home to generate electricity every day from the sun.
+- A solar system will be installed at the home to generate electricity every day from the sun.

 - You won’t notice a difference in your home daily – your lights, appliances, television, and everything else that uses electricity will work as they did before.

 - The main difference you will now notice is how you pay for your power – you will have two separate bills:

 - You will receive a monthly bill from Tricon Residential which is a dollar for dollar pass through of the solar lease.

 - You will still receive a monthly bill from your utility company, which will be lower because of the energy generated by the solar system.